 My wife and I saw our doctor.
 My wife said, 'He is not the man I married'.
 That rang bells for the doctor.
 So I went to the memory clinic.

 When I was diagnosed, I didn’t accept it for the first three or four months.
 What I had didn’t match up to what I thought dementia was.
+I know I am not alone in this.

 I went back to the psychiatrist and said, 'I’m not happy with this'.
 But gradually I began to read more about it, and I recognised some of the symptoms.